junxit/us-congress-bills-115/bill.md

 # H.R.
 1282

-> To amend the Homeland Security Act of 2002 to establish Acquisition Review Boards in the Department of Homeland Security, and for other purposes.
+> To amend the Homeland Security Act of 2002 to establish the Acquisition Review Board in the Department of Homeland Security, and for other purposes.

 ## § 1.
 Short title